opensearch-project/sql/docs/user/ppl/cmd/trendline.rst

 * [+|-]: optional.
 The plus [+] stands for ascending order and NULL/MISSING first and a minus [-] stands for descending order and NULL/MISSING last. **Default:** ascending order and NULL/MISSING first.
 * sort-field: mandatory when sorting is used.
 The field used to sort.
-* number-of-datapoints: mandatory. number of datapoints to calculate the moving average (must be greater than zero).
+* number-of-datapoints: mandatory.
+The number of datapoints to calculate the moving average (must be greater than zero).
-* field: mandatory. the name of the field the moving average should be calculated for.
+* field: mandatory.
+The name of the field the moving average should be calculated for.
-* alias: optional. the name of the resulting column containing the moving average.
+* alias: optional.
+The name of the resulting column containing the moving average (defaults to the field name with "_trendline").

 And the moment only the Simple Moving Average (SMA) type is supported.